A driving force behind Washington's economy

-We provide significant jobs and revenue to Washington state—a state where 40 percent of jobs are tied to trade.
+Marine cargo operations through The Northwest Seaport Alliance provide significant jobs and revenue to Washington state—a state where 40% of jobs are tied to trade.

-A study released in September 2014 demonstrates the 2013 impact of the marine cargo operations in our Seattle and Tacoma harbors:
+A study released in January 2019 highlights the 2017 impact of the marine cargo operations in our North and South Harbors:

-- Generated nearly $4.3 billion in economic activity
+- Contributed nearly $12.4 billion in business output

 The jobs equation